schism-dev/schism/src/Utility/Pre-Processing/STOFS-3D-Atl-Setup/README.md

 The `I` folder (`Inputs`) contains:

 - a refreshed snapshot of the preprocessing scripts
+- a copy of the run YAML, retaining its original filename
 - the generated model input files
 - a metadata.yml file containing the Git commit and any uncommitted setup-tree status entries, so runs made from a modified working tree are clearly flagged